rwf2/Rocket/docs/error_catchers.md

 # Error Catchers

-When Rocket wants to return an error page to the client, Rocket invokes the catcher for that error.
+When Rocket wants to return an error response type to the client, either because the request failed to pass any of the [request guards] (requests_request_guard.md) on the the handler's or because the matched handler returned an `Err`, Rocket does this via error catchers.

 A catcher is like a route, except it only handles errors.
 Catchers are declared via the error attribute, which takes a single integer corresponding to the HTTP status code to catch.
 For instance, to declare a catcher for 404 errors, you’d write: